BlackbitDigitalCommerce/pimcore-single-sign-on/README.md

 OpenID is supported by a [wide range of applications](https://openid.net/certification/) like

-- Microsoft Azure Active Directory
+- Microsoft Azure Active Directory / Entra ID
 - Auth0
 - Google
 - Okta